Minituff/nautical-backup/docs/labels.md

 Docker Labels allow us to apply settings to Nautical on a per-container basis.
-Instead of applying [enviornment variables](./arguments.md), we can apply the label to the each container seperately.
+Instead of applying [environment variables](./arguments.md), we can apply the label to the each container seperately.

 ### How to add labels